invictus-integration/docs-ifa/support/v6-migration.md

 ### Additional steps
 - Assign the role assignments as shown in this [guide](../dashboard/accesscontrolrights.md) for the new DashboardGateway and FlowHandler container apps.
 - Update the AD app registration redirect URLs used for the AD login with the URL of the new dashboard.
 This is done from the `Authentication` page of your app registration.
+- Review the container app scaling requirements for your scenario.
+See the [guide](../general/containerAppScaling.md) for more information.

 ## Migrating Your Interfaces